APTlakshan/analogClockUI/README.md

 # analogClockUI
-this is a working  analog clock  made with  HTML,CSS,JS
+this is a working  analog clock  made in HTML,CSS,JS